 If there are not enough applications submitted for individuals to represent membership openings in each category, the CAT may by majority vote determine to fill the remaining open positions with individuals qualifying under one or more of categories (1) through (7), if there are such applications submitted.

 Non-voting members.
 There will be one non-voting member representing each of the following UTA positions, business units, or offices:

-UTA Board of Trustees Liaison
+UTA Board of Trustees representative

 UTA Fixed Route Business Units

 UTA Paratransit Operations